Phone scams and what to do if you think you are targeted

 - Uninstall any unknown, third-party software.

-- Run a full scan on your computer: Open your F-Secure security product (F-Secure SAFE or F-Secure Internet Security), then select Tools > Virus scan options > Full computer scan.
+- Run a full scan on your computer: Open your F-Secure security app, then select Viruses & Threats > Full computer scan.

 Things to remember about unsolicited phone calls